 Scammers are purporting to offer COVID vaccines and treatments and trying to charge for them.
 AARP's Fraud Watch Network is tracking the latest scams.

 What should I do with my vaccine card?

 You should get a small white card at your vaccination appointment with your name, birth date, name of the vaccine you received and the date it was administered.
-If you receive the Pfizer or Moderna vaccine, bring your card when you get your second shot.
+If you receive the Pfizer, Moderna or Novavax vaccine, bring your card when you get your second shot.

-You may need your vaccine card for certain kinds of travel or other activities, so keep it in a safe place.
+You may need your vaccine card to schedule a third vaccine dose, for certain immunocompromised people, or a booster shot.
+You may also need it for certain kinds of travel or other activities, so keep it in a safe place.
 You can take a photo of it with your smartphone for your own records.
 Experts say that posting a photo of your card to social media could make you vulnerable to identity theft.
-If you lose your card or did not receive one, contact your vaccine provider or your local health department to get a copy.

-This guide, originally published on Jan.
-15, was updated on April 13 with new information on the Johnson & Johnson vaccine.
+This guide was updated on July 20, 2022, with new information about the Novavax vaccine.